-ARTICLE 31 - RESIDENT DEPUTY PAY
+ARTICLE 31 - RESIDENT/REMOTE DEPUTY PAY

-Employees who are assigned as resident Deputies, regardless of Departmental rank, to the Incline substation and who reside at Incline Village, Crystal Bay, Brockway, Kings Beach, Agate Bay, Carnelian Bay, Cedar Flats, Tahoe City, or Tahoe Vista, shall be paid an assignment differential of two hundred fifty dollars (\$250.00) biweekly, to compensate for increased cost of living.
-Employees who are assigned as resident Deputies, regardless of Departmental rank, to Gerlach shall be paid an assignment differential of seventy-five dollars (\$75.00) biweekly, to compensate for the remote assignment.
+Effective July 4, 2022, employees who are assigned as resident Deputies, regardless of Departmental rank, to the Incline sub-station and who reside at Incline Village, Crystal Bay, Brockway, Kings Beach, Agate Bay, Carnelian Bay, Cedar Flats, Tahoe City, or Tahoe Vista, shall be paid an assignment differential of four hundred dollars (\$400.00) biweekly, to compensate for increased cost of living.
+Employees who are assigned as resident Deputies, regardless of Departmental rank, to Gerlach shall be paid an assignment differential of one hundred fifteen dollars and sixty-three cents (\$115.63) biweekly, to compensate for the remote assignment.
 A deputy assigned to a remote location for less than two (2) weeks will receive remote assignment pay on a prorated basis.

-Effective 2004, and each year thereafter, the foregoing assignment differential amounts shall be increased at the beginning of the first pay period in February equal to the annual percent increase in the Consumer Price Index-All Urban Consumers (CPI-U) for the prior calendar year.
-For February 2004, this increase equals 1.9%.
+Effective 2023, and each year thereafter, the foregoing assignment differential amounts shall be increased at the beginning of the first pay period in February equal to the annual percent increase in the Consumer Price Index-All Urban Consumers (CPI-U) for the prior calendar year.
 Refer to Exhibit C for a historical listing of annual percentages.

-Effective the first full pay period in January 2004, employees who are assigned as resident Deputies to the Incline sub-station who do not reside there shall receive fifty dollars (\$50.00) transportation allowance per pay period.
+Effective July 4, 2022, employees who are assigned as remote Deputies to the Incline sub-station who do not reside there, use their personal vehicle to travel to and from work, and who do not have access to a County vehicle shall receive one hundred fifty dollars (\$150.00) transportation allowance per pay period.

-Effective 2008, and each year thereafter, the foregoing transportation allowance amount shall be increased at the beginning of the first pay period in February equal to the annual percent increase in the Consumer Price Index-All Urban Consumers (CPI-U) for the prior calendar year.
-For February 2008, this increase equals 4.1%.
+Effective 2023, and each year thereafter, the foregoing transportation allowance amount shall be increased at the beginning of the first pay period in February equal to the annual percent increase in the Consumer Price Index-All Urban Consumers (CPI-U) for the prior calendar year.
 Refer to Exhibit C for a historical listing of annual percentages.
-(Revised 7-01-15)